CaptureCoop/CCUpdater/README.md

-# SnipUpdater
+# CCUpdater

-Lightweight tool used by SnipSniper to download updates
+Lightweight tool used by some of our programs (like SnipSniper) to download updates.

 ### Installation